jcksnvllxr80/weather-station/README.md

 ## TODO

 - add ability to take asynchronous requests over network via REST so that local nagios can query weather status
+- fix intermittent connect to AP on boot
+- add timer to reset rain count at midnight
+- figure out how to calculate precip rate

 ## Weather Vane voltage values and direction table